Productivity2022-12-08

 Hatica developer dashboard

 Qualitatively speaking, developers must also retain some time from their schedule dedicated to growth and innovation.
-The practice helps create more well-rounded developers, and increase personal profile, which can later snowball into developer happiness and higher developer experience.
+The practice helps create more well-rounded developers and increase personal profiles, which can later snowball into developer happiness and higher developer experience.
 Larry Page advises blocking 20% for side hustles.
 That's how Gmail was created in the first place.

 Achieve 40% higher developer productivity with Hatica.
 Schedule your free Hatica demo today!